ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_win32_dll_porting/_index.md

 ---
-title: Port Win32 library to Arm64
+title: How to port the Win32 library to Arm64

 minutes_to_complete: 90